yairgil/Docker-Provider/README.md

 # Authoring code

 We recommend using [Visual Studio Code](https://code.visualstudio.com/) for authoring.
-Windows 10 with Ubuntu App can be used for both Windows and Linux  Agent development and recommened to clone the code into Ubuntu app so that you dont need to wory about line ending issues LF vs CRLF.
+Windows 10 with Ubuntu App can be used for both Windows and Linux  Agent development and recommened to clone the code into Ubuntu app so that you dont need to worry about line ending issues LF vs CRLF.

 # Building code